 Medicare Part BMedicare Part B is the portion of Medicare that covers your medical expenses.
 Sometimes called "medical insurance," Part B helps pay for the Medicare-approved services you receive. covers your medical insurance when you have Medicare

-For most people, the first chance to enroll in Part B is their Initial Enrollment PeriodThe Initial Enrollment Period (IEP) lasts seven months.
-For those not born on the first of the month, it begins three months before the month you turn 65.
-You can enroll in Medicare during your IEP.; this is a seven-month period around the month they turn 65
+For most people, the first chance to enroll in Part B is their Initial Enrollment PeriodThe Initial Enrollment Period (IEP) is the seven-month period around your 65th birthday when most people are eligible for the first time to enroll in Medicare.; this is a seven-month period around the month they turn 65

 If you’re working and have coverage through an employer when you turn 65, you may be able to delay enrollment.
-When that coverage ends, you can then enroll in Medicare during a Special Enrollment PeriodA Special Enrollment Period is a 60-day period outside the Open Enrollment Period when you can enroll or change your coverage.
-Special Enrollment Periods are only granted if you experience a Qualifying Life Event.
-These are special circumstances that may change your health insurance needs.
-Some Special Enrollment Periods can be up to 90 days..
+When that coverage ends, you can then enroll in Medicare during a Special Enrollment PeriodA Special Enrollment Period is an opportunity outside of a standard enrollment period in which your specific circumstances allow you an opportunity to make changes to your Medicare-related coverage..

 Medicare Part B enrollment brings with it some pretty impressive healthcare benefits — but only if you’re signed up.
 While many people think they’re automatically enrolled in Medicare, that isn’t always the case.
 Getting this detail wrong can not only leave you without coverage, but it can force you to pay more for your coverage when you do sign up.